GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 ## Putty settings

 To work correctly, Putty must be set in VT100+ mode.
-Local echo should be off
+Local echo should be off.
+On a Windows PC, the OS might assign a differt serial port to the USB connection to the Arduino.
+On my system this is normaly port 6 or 7.
+The system manager will show which port is used.

 ## Background information